 - Respiratory arrest

 In considering the opioid factor, we must recognize a growing problem.
-A very powerful form of fentanyl made outside of legal pharmaceutical manufacture is far deadlier than the original legal form.
+A potent form of fentanyl made outside of legal pharmaceutical manufacture is far deadlier than the original legal form.
 This version of fentanyl has been introduced into other street drugs, including MDMA and meth, and combined with heroin to make it even more lethal.
 The market for this fentanyl came about as a response to the opioid crisis, reducing access to legal opioids.

 Alcohol and Marijuana